jangho721/NovoRank/README.md

 ## Datasets
 All datasets used in this work are available for download from [**Zenodo**](https://zenodo.org/records/14046459).
-To use NovoRank, a user must refer to [**Dataset Preparation**](https://github.com/jangho721/NovoRank/blob/main/data/README.md).
+To use NovoRank, a user must refer to [Dataset Preparation](https://github.com/jangho721/NovoRank/blob/main/data/README.md).

 ## Configuration

-  The [**config.yaml**](https://github.com/jangho721/NovoRank/blob/main/config.yaml) is used to set up the parameters and initial configurations required to run NovoRank.
+  The [config.yaml](https://github.com/jangho721/NovoRank/blob/main/config.yaml) is used to set up the parameters and initial configurations required to run NovoRank.
 It contains default values, and descriptions for each option are provided as comments within it.

 ## Requirements
 ⦁ To install the required Python packages: